macterra/metatron/docs/README.md

 - therefore the xid should contain no internal information (though it is always possible to encode encrypted information via the UUID5 standard)

 The xid is associated with digital content by mapping it to a content identifier (CID) on IPFS
-- if the CID resolves to a file, the file must be a JSON file with a top-level property named `xid`
+- if the CID resolves to a directory, it must have a top-level file named `meta.json` that includes a top-level property named `xid`
-- if the CID resolves to a directory, it must have a top-level file named `xid` that contains the xid
+- if the CID resolves to a IPLD node, it should have a top-level object named `meta` that includes a top-level property named `xid` (TBD)
-- if the CID resolves to a IPLD node, it must have a top-level property named `xid`
+- if the CID resolves to a file, it is ignored

 ## Rules of ownership